July 4th marks the annual holiday that celebrates the adoption of the Declaration of Independence. So how much do you know about this famous document?

 4. But they didn’t sign the Declaration on July 4th!

-Once the Congress approved the actual Declaration on Independence document on July 4, it ordered that it be send to a printer named John Dunlap.
+Once the Congress approved the actual Declaration on Independence document on July 4, it ordered that it be sent to a printer named John Dunlap.
 About 200 copies of the Dunlap Broadside were printed, with John Hancock’s name printed at the bottom.
 Today, 26 copies remain.

 5. So what if I stumble upon a lost version of the Dunlap Broadside at a flea market?